Timmy Catalano

-Timmy Catalano (born March 2, 2000) is an American professional stock car racing driver who competed in the NASCAR Whelen Modified Tour from 2019 to 2021.
+Timmy Catalano (born March 2, 2000) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 45 for Catalano Motorsports.
 He is the younger brother of Tommy Catalano and the older brother of Trevor Catalano and Tyler Catalano, who all currently compete in the Modified Tour.

 Catalano has previously competed in series such as the Race of Champions Super Stocks Series, the New York Super Stocks Race Series, the Race of Champions Asphalt Modified Tour, the Indoor Auto Racing Championship, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)